wp-plugins/oypie/readme.txt

 == Changelog ==

+= 1.1.2 =
+Preferences added, old shortcode generators have been updated.

 = 1.1.1 =
 New shortcodegenerators which can be found in the TinyMCE editor also known as the WYSIWYG-editor.
 Updated help-page with more information and a colorsettings-generator